-John's clients include health care providers (vertically-integrated systems, clinically integrated networks, accountable care organizations, physician-hospital organizations, hospitals and hospital systems, large and small physician groups, individual practice associations, ancillary providers, etc.), payers (indemnity insurers, HMOs, self-funded employers, reinsurers, Taft-Hartley Trust Funds, etc.), third-party administrators, PPOs, billers, and others.
+John's clients include health care providers (vertically-integrated systems, clinically integrated networks, accountable care organizations, physician-hospital organizations, hospitals and hospital systems, large and small physician groups, individual practice associations, ancillary providers, etc.); payers (indemnity insurers, HMOs, self-funded employers, reinsurers, Taft-Hartley Trust Funds, etc.); third-party administrators; PPOs; billers; and others.
+John's experience also includes assisting health plan clients in the area of insurance regulation, including filings and approvals of products, holding company transactions, business plans and related plan changes, and provider contracts.

 - Lead counsel in the formation, development, and implementation of one of the nation's largest clinically integrated networks consisting of 53 hospitals, 1,180 clinics, and over 8,400 clinicians, including clinical integration program design and managed care contract negotiations